-The National Park Service’s Hawaii Volcanoes National Park web page offers basic information on planning your visit such as maps, a list of campgrounds and lodging sites, current Park alerts, and an activities calendar.
+The National Park Service’s Hawaii Volcanoes National Park webste offers basic information on planning your visit such as maps, a list of campgrounds and lodging sites, current Park alerts, and an activities calendar.

 The Waipio Valley Lookout allows you to view a section of the coastal cliffs and vibrant landscape without having to venture down into the valley floor.
 Whether or not you decide to experience Waipio Valley, this popular detour on the way to Hilo should not be missed… if for no other reason than to capture a magnificent photo.
 From Highway 19 turn off on Highway 240 into Honokaa, then take the turnoff near the 42 mile marker and follow the road to the end.
 You will see signs directing you along the way.

 Experience a Place of Worship.
-Puuhonua O Honaunau, located on the west coast of Hawaii, is one of the top Big Island destinations for viewing ancient archeological structures and demonstrations of early Hawaiian life.
+Puuhonua O Honaunau, located on Hawaii’s West Coast, is one of the top Big Island destinations for viewing ancient archeological structures and demonstrations of early Hawaiian life.
 This 182-acre National Historical Park preserves the sacred grounds to which Hawaiians who broke kapus (laws) would flee and receive a priest’s absolution.
 It also provided protection for non-combatants during war conflicts.
 Explore the park’s archeological stops including the beautifully reconstructed Hale o Keawe Heiau, protected by fierce wooden god images, where the bones of 23 alii were embedded.
 Outside the 10-foot-high Great Wall which encloses the heiau, or place of refuge, lie the residential grounds of some of Hawaii’s most prominent ruling chiefs.